Seasoned expats know too well that for a successful relocation, knowledge is the key.

 But despite what many people think, Canada is not covered in snow for 6 months of the year.

 It’s relatively easy to find a part of Canada where winter isn’t as harsh, and it’s much easier to cope with the cold.

 Two things to remember about Canada’s winters are that the nation is fully geared up to cope with snow and ice, and therefore infrastructure does not fail as it does in other countries.

 Secondly, life is structured around the winter weather so that sports and community events embrace the conditions.

 Need more information on what life in Canada is like?
 Check out our Lifestyle In Canada guide – you will discover the sides of Canada you never knew!

-So, if you’re a would-be emigrating expatriate planning on moving to Canada, here’s what you need to know about the best places to live.
+So, if you’re a would-be emigrating expatriate planning on moving to Canada, here’s what you need to know about the best places to live in Canada.

-The beautiful Rideau Canal that cuts through the city provides numerous trails, walkways, running paths and bike lanes all the way through.
+The beautiful Rideau Canal that cuts through the city provides numerous trails, walkways, running paths, and bike lanes all the way through.